absolutelynoot/serve-ready-chatbot/README.md

 The Project is developed for HealthServe as part of AI in Humanity Module by Group 6 to assist in onboarding process and enhance employee's quality of service when serving customers

-Use Cases:\n
+Use Cases:
-☑️ Chat with your documents using OpenAI's LLM Chatbot\n ☑️ CD to AWS BeanStalk\n
+- ☑️ Chat with your documents using OpenAI's LLM Chatbot
+- ☑️ CD to AWS BeanStalk
-☑️ Telegram Bot integration\n
+- ☑️ Telegram Bot integration
-☐ (In progress) WhatsApp integration using Twillio\n
+- ☐ (In progress) WhatsApp integration using Twillio
-☐ (In progress) Talk via voice notes to your documents using OpenAI's Voice to Text AI\n
+ - ☐ (In progress) Talk via voice notes to your documents using OpenAI's Voice to Text AI

 ## Files